 - Change our perception about something or someone adversely.

 - Cause us to be negative, sometimes without even realising it.

 - Decrease our ability to get things done.

 Negativity costs us more than we may realise which is why it is important that we’re able to say no to negativity.
-Sometimes saying no can be challenging however there are ways to be able to say no without compromising our integrity.
+Sometimes, saying “no” can be challenging, however there are ways to say “no” without compromising our integrity.

-Here are five ways to avoid getting caught up in negativity so that you can be a person that is respected and admired by others, and you’ll be able to get more things done.
+Here are five ways to avoid getting caught up in negativity so you can be a person that’s respected and admired by others, and you’ll be able to get more things done.

-Question: What will you do to avoid being exposed to negativity as a result of reading this post?
+Question: What can you do to avoid being exposed to negativity?